 Design is all around us in this very visual world.
-In this course, you will be learning how to add to it in highly skilled and thoughtful ways.
-You might learn to design your own lettering font, calligraphy, create a logo, animate a photo or drawing or create your own superhero.
-What you create will be negotiated with your teacher.
-You will be considering other graphic and design works and allow them to influence the development of your own refined products.
+In this course you will be learning how to add to it in highly skilled and thoughtful ways.
+You will learn how to design your own lettering font.
+Focusing on selected design elements, you will develop a stencil and have the opportunity to utilise a variety of mediums during the application process.
+You will work to a specific design brief creating audience based works.
+Taking into consideration inspirational graphic and design works, you will develop your own refined products.
+This course would be advantageous if you are considering Design ATAR in Year 11 or 12.